Read your latest personalised notifications

 Ok, got it

-Exercise-based rehabilitation is of significant importance to patients with cardiovascular disease or at risk:
+Exercise-based rehabilitation is of significant importance to patients with cardiovascular disease or those at risk for CVD.
+It can contribute to:

-The EXPERT tool offers digital, interactive decision support tool for exercise prescription.
+The EXPERT Tool offers digital, interactive decision-support for exercise prescription.

 This pilot tool is based on the EXPERT Flowchart (EXercise Prescription in Everyday practice & Rehabilitation Training), developed by the University of Hasselt, in collaboration with the European Association of Preventive Cardiology.